Computing Degrees Disambiguation

 What all of these degrees have in common is the use of computer technology in their associated career fields.
 You will also find similarities in some of the classes, topics and jobs.
 Some jobs just want you to have a job in a computer-related career field (like Helpdesk) while others require very specific degrees (like the Engineering degrees).

 A 2005 report by the Association for Computing Machinery, the world's largest computing society (see www.acm.org), describes these computing fields.
 The following descriptions are quoted from that document, where available.
-The ACM descriptions are coupled with the curriculum expectations for each degree from ABET, the Accreditation Board for Engineering and Technology, which is the independent organization for accrediting all computing and engineering related degrees (see www.abet.org).
+The ACM descriptions are coupled with the curriculum expectations for each degree from ABET, which is the independent organization for accrediting all computing and engineering related degrees.

 What is computing?